CS Scholars (CSS) image

 Curriculum

-• In-depth introduction to ongoing research projects from faculty and graduate students.
+• Research Exposure: Gain an in-depth introduction to ongoing research projects from faculty and graduate students.

 Personal Growth

-• Group mentoring from CMU faculty and graduate students.
+• Mentorship: Group mentoring with CMU faculty and graduate students fosters guidance and support.

 Hands-on Experience